pybamm-team/pybamm.org/content/contribute.md

 ## Open-Source programs

 The PyBaMM team offers mentorship and funding opportunities under several open-source programs regulated by other organisations.
 These programs are an amazing opportunity for students and professionals to work on PyBaMM and get familiar with various open-source practices.
 More information on the open-source programs can be found on the dedicated [Open-Source Programs](/open-source-programs/) page.

+## Jobs

+We are always looking for talented individuals in the PyBaMM ecosystem.
+To check out the available listings, please check out our [Jobs Board](/jobs/).